-During the ownCloud installation, some apps are installed and enabled by default, and some are able to be installed and enabled later on.
-To see the status of your installation's applications, go to your Apps page.
+To see the status of your installation's applications, go to your Apps page, via menu:Settings[Admin > Apps].
 There, you will see which apps are currently: enabled, not enabled, and recommended.
 You'll also see additional filters, such as Multimedia, Productivity, and Tool for finding more apps quickly.